umlaeute/TAMexport/README.md

     When exporting your database, the plugin will start with the *Interesting people* and include all of their parents, children, siblings and spouses.
 Then it will proceed to include the parents, children, siblings and spouses of the relatives of the "interesting people" and so on.
-    Whenever an *Edge person* is encountered, this database traversal stop (so edge people are included, but their relatives not - unless these relatives are reachable via some other people)
+    Whenever an *Edge person* is encountered, this database traversal stops (so edge people are included, but their relatives not - unless these relatives are reachable via some other person)
 - once you are happy, select a file to export the data to (it should have the `.json` extension) and click on <kbd>OK</kbd>.

 ## importing data to TAM